2025 Liberal Democratic Party presidential election: Hayashi surges, late endorsements, and talk of coalition expansion

 Yoshimasa Hayashi received a surge of support within the first week of the campaign.

 On 28 September, the five candidates debated security policy on NHK.
 The same day, a poll showed Koizumi with a narrow lead over Takaichi among LDP members while also holding a substantial lead over her among LDP supporters.
 Bloomberg News noted that the LDP was split between Koizumi and Takaichi as to who was better to lead the party.
 That same evening, the candidates participated in another debate hosted by the live streaming video-sharing company Niconico.
 Once again, candidates were asked a question in English, about why they each wanted to become prime minister.
 This time, Takaichi, Motegi and Hayashi responded in English.
 When a question concerning same-sex marriage was asked, Takaichi stated her opposition to its legalization.

 Hayashi continued to cultivate strong support in his home prefecture of Yamaguchi, also the home of the late former prime minister Shinzo Abe; the LDP Yamaguchi Prefectural Association held a rally for Hayashi in Yamaguchi City, where about 800 people showed up.
 On 29 September, Koizumi came out in favor of expanding the coalition in order to achieve more political stability, but cautioned that there must be a sense of trust between parties.
 That same day, FNN reported that Hayashi could be considered a frontrunner, as Koizumi suffered in popularity after the stealth campaign scandal broke; Hayashi's supporters attributed this surge to a “sense of stability” that Hayashi carried with him.

 Koichi Hagiuda, a prominent member of the former Abe faction, announced his endorsement of Takachi on 26 September.
 Two days later, Foreign Minister Takeshi Iwaya, who led Shigeru Ishiba's campaign the previous year, said he would vote for Hayashi.
-Meanwhile, Tokyo Governor Yuriko Koike praised Koizumi, seen by the Sankei Shimbun as an effective endorsment of Koizumi's campaign.
-On 30 September, Former Foreign Minister Yuko Kamikawa declared her support for Koizumi.
+Meanwhile, Tokyo Governor Yuriko Koike praised Koizumi, seen by the Sankei Shimbun as an effective endorsement of Koizumi's campaign.
+On 30 September, former foreign minister Yuko Kamikawa declared her support for Koizumi.
 Meanwhile, Takaichi continued to top polls of registered LDP members.